Flying Lufthansa with a Cat in Cabin (2026): Fees, Carrier Size & What the Counter Actually Checks

 Can I bring my cat on a Lufthansa flight in the cabin?

-Yes, if the combined weight of your cat and carrier is 8 kg or under, you've registered the pet at least 72 hours before departure, and your cat is not a brachycephalic breed (Persian, Himalayan, Exotic Shorthair, British Shorthair, Scottish Fold).
+Yes, if the combined weight of your cat and carrier is 8 kg or under and you’ve registered the pet at least 72 hours before departure.
+Flat-faced (brachycephalic) breeds — Persian, Himalayan, Exotic Shorthair, British Shorthair, Scottish Fold — can still travel in the cabin as long as they meet the weight and carrier requirements.
+They are barred from the hold, not the cabin.
 If your route involves the UK, Ireland, or Bangalore (India), confirm with Lufthansa before booking — they reserve the right to refuse cabin pets on those routes.

 How do I add my cat to a Lufthansa booking?